lpotthast/leptos-keycloak-auth/README.md

 - Automatic refresh token renewal
 - Automatic access token usage and 401 response handling when using the provided `reqwest`-based `AuthenticatedClient`
 - Programmatic logout
+- SSR support (auth flow still on client only)

 ## Installation